 Office for Civil Rights

 Washington, D.C.
 20201

 If you have further questions about Providence Medicare Advantage Plans privacy practices, please call our Privacy Program at 503-574-7770.

 You have the right to obtain a new copy of this notice at any time.
 Even if you have agreed to receive this notice by electronic means, you still have the right to a paper copy.
 We reserve the right to change the terms of this notice and to make the new notice effective for all protected health information we maintain.
 If revised, we will prominently post the change of our revised notice on our web site by the effective date of the material change to the notice, and provide the revised notice, or information about the material change and how to obtain the revised notice, in our next annual mailing to subscribers/members then covered by the plan.
 The new notice will also be available online at: https://healthplans.providence.org/medicare/understanding-medicare/privacy-and-compliance/privacy-notice/

 Effective date of this notice

 The original effective date of this Notice was April 14, 2003.
-The most recent revision date is indicated in the footer of this Notice.
+The most recent revision date is Jan.
+1, 2020.